Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Abstract

 \section{Abstract}

 Magnetohydrodynamic (MHD) turbulence on a $\beta$-plane with an in-plane mean field, a system which serves as a simple model for the solar tachocline, is investigated analytically and computationally.
-We show that conservation of squared magnetic potential in this system leads to a global increase in the cross-helicity, which is otherwise conserved in pure MHD (for which the Rossby parameter $\beta$ is zero).
-We perform a closure using weak turbulence theory and show that the cross-helicity spectrum entirely determines momentum transport.
-We also note that perturbation theory for small Rossby parameter is impossible in weak turbulence, since it changes the topology of surfaces on which resonant interactions occur.
-We support our results with numerical simulations, which clearly indicate that the cross-helicity is most important in the transitional regime between Rossby and Alfv\'enic turbulence.
+We first derive two useful analytic constraints: we express the mean turbulent cross-helicity in terms of the mean turbulent magnetic energy, and then show that (for weak turbulence) the time-averaged momentum transport in the system can be expressed in terms of the cross-helicity spectrum.
+We then complete a closure of the system using weak turbulence theory, appropriately extended to a system with multiple interacting eigenmodes.
+We use this closure to perturbatively solve for the spectra at lowest order in the Rossby parameter $\beta$ and thereby show that the momentum transport in the system is $O(\beta^2)$, thus quantifying the transition away from Alfv\'enized turbulence.
+Finally, we verify our theoretical results by performing direct numerical simulations of the system over a broad range of $\beta$.